flucoma/flucoma-docs/doc/BufMelBands.rst

    The process will return a single multichannel buffer of ``numBands`` per input channel.
 Each frame represents a value, which is every hopSize.

+   When using a high value for ``numBands``, you may end up with empty channels (filled with zeros) in the MelBands output.
+This is because there is not enough information in the FFT analysis to properly calculate values for every MelBand.
+Increasing the ``fftSize`` will ensure you have values for all the MelBands.

 :process: This is the method that calls for the spectral shape descriptors to be calculated on a given source buffer.
 :output: Nothing, as the destination buffer is declared in the function call.